a solo skier in red makes perfect s-shaped tracks off-piste, under cliffs and a few trees. The shot is taken from above

 However, Jackson Hole is not the best place for families who won’t be able to enter many of the restaurants – because they serve alcohol.
 This is annoying, since the ski school is so good for children.
 Teens should steer well clear of the nightlife.
 The reason for all of this is because the strict licensing laws forbid anyone under 21 to go to bars; even the over-21s must carry ID.

-For those unencumbered by children, the slopeside Peak in the Four Seasons Resort is popular at the end of the day.
+For those unencumbered by children, the – Ascent Lounge in the Four Seasons Resort is popular at the end of the day.
 The Snake River Brewing Company is where the locals and those in the know go.
-However, The Mangy Moose also in Teton Village, is one of America’s best apres-ski bars: unpretentious, bright, and buzzing with the day’s excitement.
+However, the Mangy Moose also in Teton Village, is one of America’s best après-ski bars: unpretentious, bright and buzzing with the day’s excitement.
 There are often live bands here too.
 Spur in Teton Mountain Lodge is another popular evening spot, with a bar and dance floor.

 cowboy bar lit up at night, snow falling